TheMiningKing/website-nov-2017/blog/source/_posts/What-is-a-Cryptocurrency-Wallet.md

 If you can't make sense of what follows, just go to [MyEtherWallet](https://www.myetherwallet.com/) and set up your wallet there.

-The process that follows is for more advanced users.
+This process is for more advanced users.
 It is presented here to show what your Ethereum wallet application is doing at a low level.

 First, from your home directory, create an Ethereum account (i.e., a wallet):